natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panzer%20IV%2F70(V).md

 * [[IS-2]], [[ISU-122]], [[SU-152]]/[[ISU-152]]: The Pz IV/70 relies on its frontal armour a lot to survive, so the biggest threats are generally the vehicles with high penetration.
 These machines with high-calibre guns pose the biggest threat, as their APHEBC shells will slice through the Pz IV/70's frontal armour like butter, and their damage is more than enough to kill all the crew inside.
 Try and finish them off first before they see you.
 If they do, quickly go to a nearby cover and either call for help, or wait until they fire / are distracted.
 * [[ARL-44]]: the ARL 44's 90 mm SA45 gun can cut through the Pz IV/70's armour with no effort from almost any practical combat range.
 Its upper frontal plate is completely immune to your shells, and its lower plate also has a habit of causing ricochets.
 Fortunately, its turret armour is easily penetrated by your gun, resulting in most or all of the turret crew being knocked out or even the ammunition at the back of the turret being detonated.
+* [[M36B1]]: The M36 can be found on many nations in the game and is one of the earliest vehicles to utilize the 90 mm M3 gun, which fires the M82 APCBC shot capable of penetrating the sloped frontal armor of the Pz IV/70 with ease.
+The M82 is an incredible shell with excellent angled performance and high explosive filler content, which, combined with the limited space inside of the Pz IV hull, will often incapacitate your crew in a single shot.
+Thus, it is of utmost importance to destroy these vehicles if spotted.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->